 - Includes brush, spanner, cup filter, and...

-If you’re looking for a paint sprayer that can get into those nooks and crannies, this is the one you need.
+If you’re looking for a sprayer that can get into those nooks and crannies, this is the one you need.

 Although you might not want to use it to lacquer an entire wood tabletop, it’s great for smaller pieces of furniture, components of larger pieces, and touching up lacquer jobs without having to completely redo them.

-3. VanHaus Electric HVLP Sprayer
+3. VanHaus Electric HVLP Spray Gun

 - Achieve a flawless finish in less time and...